- Where can I find a copy of the administrative rules that regulate hunting and fishing?

 - Is it legal to use a light to attract minnows at night to fish for crappie?

+Yes, use of lights is allowed.
 There are no restrictions on fishing hours.
 Some lakes do have restrictions on boat speeds during certain hours.
 The Fishing Guide provides information on current fishing regulations and allowable gear.

 - I caught a strange-looking fish.
 Should I report it?

 If you catch an unusual fish, such as an aquarium fish or exotic species, take a close-up picture of the fish that would show identifying characteristics, measure its length, write a description of the color, behavior or other unusual characteristics, and report the location and date to the District Fisheries Biologist in your region.
 You can also report it using the Fish Identification Form.

 - How do I submit an entry for a big fish that I caught?